Nvos/comparison2023/evaluation.md

 - High performance requirements
 - Realtime data

+## Pros

+- Very beginner friendly
+- Animation and transitions as part of library
+- Performance
+- Styling solution as part of library
+- Store as part of library

 ## Cons

 - Reactivity is inconsistent, there's quite a few long outstanding issues without resolution